 \end{enumerate} \end{theorem}

-Heuristically speaking, these skewed cylinders are objects appearing in the Lagrangian formulation but written in Eulerian coordinates.
-Essentially, they are following the flow and capturing particles which are close to the center trajectories.
-The difficulty of working with these cylinders, same as the difficulty of bridging two formulations, comes from the lack of control on the distortion.
-Without a uniform control on the velocity field, these skewed cylinders following different flows may look very different from each other.
-Luckily, the maximal function will provide us a way to overcome this difficulty.

 Let us now explain why we are interested in these skewed cylinders and the maximal function related to them.
-In many scaling-invariant partial differential equations, it is a common technique to zoom in near a point and do a local study in its neighborhood, then use the obtained local information to deduce global results.
-This type of arguments usually consists of two parts.
-One is a local theorem, which handles the rescaled problem near a point.
-The other is a local-to-global step, which gives some global information.
+In many scaling-invariant partial differential equations, it is a common technique to zoom in near a point and conduct a local analysis in its neighborhood, and use this obtained local information to deduce global results.
+This form of argument usually consists of two parts: one is a local theorem, which handles the rescaled problem near a point, and the second is a local-to-global step, which contributes to some global information.
 For instance, the 3D Navier-Stokes equations

 are scaling invariant.
 In particular, $u _\lambda$ and $P _\lambda$ defined by